ACF Respiratory Medicine - Themed Post (Sheffield)

 ACF trainees also undertake a Research Training Programme provided by the University for which funding is provided by NIHR.
 They also are eligible for a £1,000 bursary per year to support research training activity (e.g to attend academic conferences).

 ACF trainees would also normally complete and submit an external funding application for a research fellowship to enable them to complete a higher degree (PhD or research MD) following the completion of their ACF fixed-term post, which would be completed as Out-of-Programme-Research (OOPR).

 All Academic Clinical Fellowships are run-through posts, regardless of specialty, with the exception of ‘Medical Education’ ACFs.
-A trainee entering ACF at ST1 or ST2 in a specialty with a Core Training period would therefore be guaranteed continued training to CCT in the eventual specialty, as long as they progress satisfactorily through both their academic and clinical training.
-Run-through status is withdrawn if ACFs do not complete the academic component or fail to fulfil clinical competencies in agreement with the Training Programme Director and SAC.
+A trainee entering ACF in a specialty during a Core Training period would therefore be guaranteed continued training to CCT in the eventual specialty, as long as they progress satisfactorily through both their academic and clinical training.
+Run-through status is withdrawn if ACFs do not complete the academic component.

 The full Job Description for this post is available to download from the right of this page.

 NIHR have produced some Frequently Asked Questions for applicants.
 You are advised to read this document in full before submitting your application.

 - National Institute for Health Research (NIHR)